czbiohub-sf/iohub/README.md

 >python setup.py develop
 >```

+The installation time is less than 10 minutes on a normal desktop computer.

 *`waveorder` supports NVIDIA GPU computation through cupy package, please follow [here](https://github.com/cupy/cupy) for installation (check cupy is properly installed by ```import cupy```).
 To enable gpu processing, set ```use_gpu=True``` when initializing the simulator/reconstructor class.*